-Portfolio rebalancing: Subject to SEBI Regulations, the asset allocation pattern may change from time to time for a short term and for defensive considerations, keeping in view the market conditions/applicable regulations/political & economic factors, the perception of the Investment Manager; the intention being at all times to seek to protect the interests of the Unit holders.
-Rebalancing across sectors and stocks based on valuation levels relative to growth shall be a dynamic exercise, as this is crucial to performance.
+Portfolio rebalancing/Changes in Investment Pattern: Subject to SEBI Regulations, the asset allocation pattern may change from time to time for a short term and for defensive considerations, keeping in view the market conditions/ applicable regulations/political & economic factors, the perception of the Investment Manager; the intention being at all times to seek to protect the interests of the Unit holders.
+Rebalancing across sectors and stocks shall be a dynamic exercise as this is crucial to performance.

-The fund manager of the Scheme shall examine factors such as the overall macro-economic conditions, valuation levels, sector-specific factors, company-specific factors and trends in liquidity, to name a few, and reduce the equity exposure, if warranted, to lower levels and raise the fixed income component of the portfolio as a tactical call.
+The Fund Manager of the Scheme shall examine factors such as the overall macro-economic conditions, valuation levels, sector-specific factors, company-specific factors and trends in liquidity, to name a few, and reduce the equity exposure, if warranted, to lower levels and raise the fixed income component of the portfolio as a tactical call.

-The fund manager shall seek to raise the equity exposure if the environment is conducive.
+The Fund Manager shall seek to raise the equity exposure if the environment is conducive.
 This process of rebalancing may take place in a dynamic manner on a regular basis.
 Cash calls (with deployment in appropriate money-market and fixed-income securities), derivatives, changes in the degree of overweight and underweight to sectors and changes in allocation levels to stocks with varying attributes be used to balance the portfolio.

 If the macro-economic conditions and market levels warrant, the fund manager may on an exceptional basis, reduce the equity exposure and raise the fixed-income component of the portfolio beyond the asset allocation boundary indicated in the table for normal circumstances.
-Such an allocation in exceptional circumstances shall be adopted with the approval of the Internal Investment Committee (IIC) of Sundaram Asset Management.
+Such an allocation in exceptional circumstances shall be adopted with the approval of the Investment Committee Committee of Sundaram Asset Management.

 In the event of deviations, the fund manager will carry out rebalancing within 30 days.
-Where the portfolio is not rebalanced within 30 days, justification for the same shall be placed before the IIC and reasons for the same shall be recorded in writing.
-The IIC, comprising three members in total, shall then decide on the course of action.
-However, at all times the portfolio will strive to adhere the overall investment objectives of the Scheme.
+Where the portfolio is not rebalanced within 30 days, justification for the same shall be placed before the Investment Committee and reasons for the same shall be recorded in writing.
+The Investment Committee of the Investment Manager, shall then decide on the course of action.
+However, at all times the portfolio will adhere to the overall investment objectives of the Scheme.